 “I’ll try anything once.”
-That’s a great attitude for anyone at an exotic restaurant or on a reality TV show, but please—keep it out of your approach to welding efficiency.
+That’s a great attitude for anyone at an exotic restaurant, but please—keep it out of your approach to welding efficiency.

 For Rob Tessier, National Director of Advanced Fabrication Technologies at Airgas, an Air Liquide company, there’s no greater mistake a welding operation can make than to choose a welding efficiency program, but not stick to it long enough to see measurable results.

 “The problem with most operations is that they just try something,” Tessier said.
 “The word ‘try’ is an admission to failure.
 Fundamentally, if you’re going to try something, if you don’t get immediate satisfaction, you stop.
 When you start looking at efficiencies, you have to commit to quality; buy into that program and own it.”

 A company’s welding operation is one of the best places to start when it comes to improving efficiency, but according to Tessier, the only way to find long-term success is to take a deliberate, analytical approach—and stick to it.
 That’s something he advocates to operations all across the country.

 “My whole job is looking at our customers and making sure they get the most of everything they’re doing,” Tessier said.

 No matter what your approach to welding efficiency is, Tessier recommends that the program you implement include the following steps and ideas:

 In order to improve, it’s important to know where you started, where you want to go and where you stack up against the rest of the industry.
 Is your operation average?
 Better?
 Worse?
 With a baseline, you’re able to do more than just gain information or build a spreadsheet—you can drive toward real solutions and real success.

 Without credible metrics, identifying and solving the root cause of issues—not just how things appear on the surface—is near impossible.
 Make sure you work with numbers you can track and make sense of over the long haul.